-The only thing that has changed is "that" it was and now no longer "is."
-This is the essence / existence distinction.
+The only thing that is different is "that" it was and now no longer "is."

+This is known as the essence / existence distinction.

 The essence is what something is.

 The existence is that something is.

+The essence / existence

-This is a philosophical augmentation of
+distinction is a philosophical

+augmentation of Aristotle's

-Aristotle by Thomas Aquinas.
+metaphysics by Thomas Aquinas.